Nserino1/PGT_RSA/GroupPresentation.md

 - This Runs tedana on all 4 runs for each subject using the 4 preprocessed echo files from fMRIPrep.
 Edit the SUBJECTS list at the top to specify subjects.

 #### Bash script to run tedana

+#### Copy the code below, replace with paths to your data, and create a file titled tedana_script.sh
 ```
 #!/bin/bash